 Graduate course repeats will not remove prior attempts.
 All graduate credit remains on the transcript.

 You may want to consider dropping a class if you are not going to receive a passing grade.
 Be absolutely certain to check the drop deadlines and to discuss any possible repercussions with your advisor, the student financial aid office, and your insurance company if dropping a course will put you below 12 hours.
-Many medical insurance plans require students to be enrolled full time (12 hours for undergraduates) in order to maintain coverage.
-Full-time enrollment is also required for many scholarship and financial aid programs.

 Once you Graduate